 On June 15, 2009, Jordan went to Dunkin’ Donuts and ordered a coffee with artificial sweetener.
 The coffee maker allegedly ignored this request and used regular sugar instead.
 Jordan, unaware that there was regular sugar in the drink, downed the coffee and suffered the consequences.
 Court documents state that Jordan began experiencing light-headedness, dizziness, and numbness in her arms and legs.
 She then had to be rushed to the hospital due to diabetic shock.
 She filed suit in June 2011.

 A legal representative for 34 of the chains in Philadelphia was unable to comment on the specifics of the case but did make the following statement, “we encounter thousands and thousands of customers on a daily basis.
 We don’t provide a customer with anything they don’t request.
 If they request a medium coffee, they will get a medium coffee.
 If you fail to request a sugar substitute, we can’t read your mind.
 We sell doughnuts, not crystal balls.”

 3. Muscle Milk, Minus the Milk

 This case is very odd because rather than a consumer suing the beverage company, another drink maker did!
-Back in 2009 Nestlé USA sued CytoSport, who manufactures the drink Muscle Milk, claiming that the name and marketing of the drink was misleading.
+Back in 2009, Nestlé USA sued CytoSport, who manufactures the drink Muscle Milk, claiming that the name and marketing of the drink were misleading.
 Why was it misleading?
 Funny you should ask, it is deceptive because Muscle Milk does not actually contain milk.